 This space is for drop-in users to blog about the drop-in — and anything else on their minds.
 Most recent posts are at the top.

 We are oldies, talking about what we know, what we have seen, what we have done – real experiences and real stories.
 We record our conversation, then we put a shorter, edited version on the Internet – every week.

 We make podcasts because we think older people in this area have unique insights about the world changing around us – and there is no point keeping it to ourselves.

 We talk – other people listen and take notice.
 It’s fun, very effective, and we would like you to join us.
 You don’t need any technical skills to make your voice heard.

 We don’t use expensive professional equipment or a sound studio.
-This is open-mic recording in a public space, so sound quality is sometimes rough.
+These are open-mic recordings in a public spaces, so sound quality is sometimes rough.
 Our resources are minimal, but we do it all ourselves — oldies own the process — since 2010.